-The definition in dictionary.com goes like this: “any of the several deciduous trees constituting the genus Castanea, of the beech family, having toothed, oblong leaves and bearing edible nuts enclosed in a prickly bur, and including C. dentata (American chestnut), which has been virtually destroyed by the chestnut blight, C. sativa (European chestnut), C. mollissima (Chinese chestnut), and C. crenata (Japanese chestnut).”
+The definition in dictionary.com explains: “any of the several deciduous trees constituting the genus Castanea, of the beech family, having toothed, oblong leaves and bearing edible nuts enclosed in a prickly bur, and including C. dentata (American chestnut), which has been virtually destroyed by the chestnut blight, C. sativa (European chestnut), C. mollissima (Chinese chestnut), and C. crenata (Japanese chestnut).”
 It also includes the fruit and wood of the tree and the horse chestnut or conker tree.

 I found a very easy to understand definition on Wikipedia “Nuts are a composite of the seed and the fruit, where the fruit does not open to release the seed.
 Most seeds come from fruits, and the seeds are free of the fruit, unlike nuts such as hazelnuts, hickories, chestnuts and acorns, which have a stony fruit wall and originate from a compound ovary.”
 It’s worth reading this definition in more detail.
 I hadn’t realised for instance that most nuts in the culinary sense, such as peanuts, brazil nuts etc. aren’t nuts at all.

 Chestnut allergy is also linked to latex allergy and I’m also allergic to latex so that’s probably the likely link here.
 If you have a latex allergy this could explain why you also react to chestnuts and vice versa.
 If you are allergic to latex, check out Latex allergy #101.

 The Anaphylaxis Campaign also advise caution even where conkers or horse chestnuts are concerned for someone with peanut allergy.
 I’ve never had a reaction to conkers despite many playground battles.
 The difficulty is that no two people are the same – we all have slightly different reactions to different foods.
 All very confusing.